Staying in the UK on a visa without your partner

 - you’ve lived continuously in the UK for at least 20 years

-- you’re under 18 and have lived continuously in the UK for at least seven years
+- you’re under 18 and have lived continuously in the UK for at least 7 years

 - you’re between 18 and 24, and have spent at least half your life living continuously in the UK

-- you’re over 18 and have no ties with the country that you’ve have to return to - this means you need to have no social, cultural or family ties with that country
+- you’re over 18 and have no ties with the country that you’d have to return to - this means you need to have no social, cultural or family ties with that country

 Any time you’ve spent in prison won’t count towards the above amounts.

-The best thing to do is talk to a specialist immigration adviser about staying in the UK.
+This is complicated, so you should talk to a specialist immigration adviser about staying in the UK.